-A summary of groundwater exceedances are represented in Table #2 - Groundwater Sample Results and Remaining Exceedances.
+A summary of groundwater exceedances is represented in Table #2 - Groundwater Sample Results and Remaining Exceedances.
 The locations and distribution of all remaining groundwater exceedances are presented on Figure #13 - Remaining Groundwater Sample Levels & Exceedances.
 The depth of the groundwater on site at the issuance of the FER ranged from approximately 16 to 20 feet below ground surface at elevations of 492 to 496 above sea level, see Table #3 - Groundwater Elevation Measurements.
 It is noted that groundwater results did not indicate exceedances above Site SCOs for metals.

 All contaminated groundwater encountered in future excavations, during re-development, must be handled in accordance with this SMP and Section 9.0 in the Excavation Work Plan provided in Appendix #2 of this SMP.
-Groundwater monitoring is required on a quarterly sampling frequency for NYSDEC compliance during operation and maintenance of the oxygen injection system and will be completed in accordance with Appendix #5 - Quality Assurance and Quality Control and Appendix #6 - Quality Assurance Project Plan and Section 4.0 of this SMP.